-- The Tripartite Alliance for Fair & Progressive Employment Practices (TAFEP) offers resources on their online portal to help support employers in implementing flexible work arrangements and other progressive work-life strategies and practices.
-Visit tal.sg/tafep/resources to find out more. - TAFEP also conducts Tripartite Standards Clinics on flexible work arrangements and work-life harmony for additional guidance on adopting these Tripartite Standards.
+• The Tripartite Alliance for Fair & Progressive Employment Practices (TAFEP) offers resources on their online portal to help support employers in implementing flexible work arrangements and other progressive work-life strategies and practices.
+Visit tal.sg/tafep/resources to find out more.